 In The Rule of Randomness, we attempt to represent the cosmic structure of infinite evolving universes in an ordered way.
 Repetition is apparent, whilst random events modify its nature.
 A small change of the fundamental physical parameters has a profound consequence of the entire process both in its internal structure and its visual depiction.

 Black and White Holes illustrates the generative process involving the presence of white and black holes inside a single universe.
 These two regions of the space-time might play a big role in the creation and evolution of the cosmos.
 In this artwork, matter moves dynamically in a simulation that involves two sets of elements that apply opposite forces of attraction and repulsion resulting in a chaotic and determined attempt to reach an equilibrium state.

-The final piece of the six-part Evolutionary Cosmos is The Infinite Circle.
-A work that aims to show an eternal flux of cosmic material running around in a circular motion.
+The Infinite Circle aims to show an eternal flux of cosmic material running around in a circular motion.
 The universe that they have created over their collective concept is in its final stage, ready to reach an ending.
 It is a moment of quiet and calm struggle with intense forces of expansion and contraction that constantly try to find a balance.